A New Era of Unsolicited Takeovers in Japan

 Implications of Academic Research to Corporations and Institutional Investors

-The joint seminar, co-hosted by RIETI (Research Institute of Economy Trade and Industry), WBF (Waseda Institute of Business and Finance), and ECGI (European Corporate Governance Institute), will be held on 18 November 2024 at Waseda University, Tokyo.
-It will be a hybrid seminar with English interpretation.
-Register by 17 November 2024.
+The joint seminar, co-hosted by RIETI (Research Institute of Economy Trade and Industry), WBF (Waseda Institute of Business and Finance), and ECGI (European Corporate Governance Institute), was held on 18 November 2024 at Waseda University, Tokyo.
+It was a hybrid seminar with English interpretation.

 Background: Hostile Takeover Market in Japan